weaviate/weaviate-io/developers/weaviate/model-providers/openai-azure/embeddings.md

 ## Configure the vectorizer

-Set the vectorizer to configure Weaviate to use an Azure OpenAI embedding model:
+[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) as follows to use an Azure OpenAI embedding model:

 To select the model, specify the Azure resource name.